Minimum University Requirements

 During Commencement Exercises, the President of the University confers degrees on the candidates.
 Although each candidate receives a diploma cover during the program, the actual diploma is sent several months later.
 Within a few weeks after graduation, eligible candidates receive a letter of congratulations in the mail, and degrees are posted on their permanent academic record.

 Requirements for Additional Master’s Degrees or for an Additional Option within a Master’s Degree

-Students who have earned a master’s degree at Cal State L.A. and wish to obtain a subsequent master’s degree or to add an additional option to a previously-completed master’s degree from this University must complete an approved study plan of at least 45 quarter units.
-At least half of the units must be new work not included on the previous degree or option.
+Students who have earned a master’s degree at Cal State L.A. and wish to obtain a subsequent master’s degree or to add an additional option to a previously-completed master’s degree from this University must complete an approved study plan of at least 30-semester units.
+At least half of the units must be new work not included in the previous degree or option.
 The remainder can be from the previous degree provided that the courses have been completed within seven years of the award date of the degree and are otherwise eligible for inclusion.

 Students who are currently enrolled in a master’s degree program at Cal State L.A. may concurrently complete an additional option under the same degree if the department/division/school and college concerned verify that the additional option requires significantly different knowledge, skill, and course work.
-The additional option must include a minimum of 23 quarter units of course work that is specific to the option (not included in the previous option) and an appropriate culminating experience (thesis/project or comprehensive examination).
+The additional option must include a minimum of 15-semester units of course work that is specific to the option (not included in the previous option) and an appropriate culminating experience (thesis/project or comprehensive examination).
 An approved study plan for each option is required.

 Students who have earned a master’s degree at an institution other than Cal State L.A. may petition to apply for an identical degree at Cal State L.A.
 Students must provide extraordinary justification and receive approval of the department/division/school and college concerned before they may enter the program.